pohly/syncevolution/README.rst

   this currently results in five different groups of properties:

-  * Sync properties (by definition, this also includes properties independent of a particular sync config because they can be set without naming a datastore):
+  * Sync properties (by definition, this also includes properties independent of a particular sync config because they are set for all sync configs at once, independently of any particular datastore):

     * global (= ``~/.config/syncevolution/config.ini``):
       independent of a particular context, for example ``keyring``
     * shared (= ``~/.config/syncevolution/<context name>/config.ini``):
       set once for each context, for example ``logdir``
     * unshared (= ``~/.config/syncevolution/<context name>/peers/<peer name>/config.ini``):
       set separately for each sync config, for example ``syncURL``

   * Datastore properties:

     * shared (= ``~/.config/syncevolution/<context name>/sources/<store name>/config.ini``):
       the properties required for access to the data, primarily ``backend`` and ``database``
     * unshared (= ``~/.config/syncevolution/<context name>/peers/<peer name>/sources/<store name>/config.ini``):